name Tuft comes from when the family resided in the parish of Toft in the county of Norfolk

 Early Notables of the Tuft family (pre 1700)

-Potteries, eponym of the Toft Style, his work can still be seen in various...
-Another 32 words (2 lines of text) are included under the topic Early Tuft Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Toft (died 1698), was an English potter...
+Another 49 words (4 lines of text) are included under the topic Early Tuft Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tuft family to the New World and Oceana